 Dr. Martin Luther King Jr. and Robert F. Kennedy

-The memorial was named for the famous civil rights leader and extends over 14 acres in Center Township of Indy.
-In 1968, Robert F. Kennedy visited the park initially to campaign, however instead had to deliver the news of Dr. King’s assassination.
-The video below was created to commemorate that fateful day.
-Landmark for Peace was dedicated by former President Bill Clinton in 1995 to honor both Dr. King and the late Mr. Kennedy for their contributions to our nation.
+In 1968, Robert F. Kennedy visited what is now Dr. Martin Luther King Jr. Park, initially to campaign, however instead had to deliver the news of Dr. King’s assassination.
+The Landmark for Peace Memorial was dedicated by former President Bill Clinton in 1995 to honor both Dr. King and the late Mr. Kennedy for their contributions to our nation.
+The park was then named for the famous civil rights leader and extends over 14 acres in Center Township of Indy.

 This collection was gifted as a teaching collection to coincide with classes offered in the Art History Department.
 Consisting of various objects including materials made from wood, iron, ivory, clay, and brass, many pieces had ceremonial uses and relate to other activities which define the traditional, historical, and cultural aspects of West African life.
 Today, 32 African objects remain in Butler University’s collection.

 Explore Indy's vibrant street art scene featuring larger-than-life murals paying homage to notable historical Black figures.
 Wander through neighborhoods like Mass Ave and Indiana Avenue, where these striking artworks tell powerful stories of resilience and achievement.